-At 1st Aid Repairs, we can clean and service your camera, as well as repair damaged casings, motors, CCDs, lens assemblies, LCD, Viewfinders and CMOS sensors.
+At 1st Aid Repairs, we repair, clean and service professional video cameras as well as damaged casings, motors, CCDs, lens assemblies, LCD, viewfinders and CMOS sensors.

 Keeping your video camera working at its best means keeping it clean and calibrated.
 Over time, dirt and metal shavings from lens changes get into the camera body and start to affect performance.
 Static electricity can also build up within the shutter mechanism which attracts more dust onto the CCD.